oracle/gdk-vscode-extensions/micronaut-tools/README.md

 7. Click **Enter**.
 The database properties are stored in your vault.
 A notification is shown at the bottom of the VS Code window.
 8. If the project is stored in OCI DevOps, then running the deployment pipelines from within the OCI DevOps panel will use the Database properties stored in the vault from the previous steps.

-> Note: If OKE Deployment Pipelines were modified as described above, the OKE ConfigMap named _\<project\_name\>\_oke\_configmap_ would be used.
+> **Note**: If OKE Deployment Pipelines are modified as described above, the OKE [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) named _\<project\_name\>\_oke\_configmap_ is used.
 The deployment then uses the database properties stored in your OCI Vault to run a Micronaut application in OKE securely and seamlessly.
 Learn more about this in the [OCI DevOps Tools](https://marketplace.visualstudio.com/items?itemName=oracle-labs-graalvm.oci-devops) extension documentation.

-### Create Entity Classes and Repository Interfaces From an Existing Database Schema
+### Create Entity Classes and Repository Interfaces from an Existing Database Schema

 After you have created a connection to an Oracle Autonomous Database, you can quickly create [Micronaut Data](https://micronaut-projects.github.io/micronaut-data/latest/guide/) entity classes for the tables within the database.